 What should I do, as a consumer?
-There is nothing you need to
+There is nothing you need to do at this time.
 What is being done by the utility?
 We will work with our regulatory official to conduct all required contaminant monitoring as directed.

 Microbiological Testing